Jacopo Tiepolo: Abdication and death

+Family

-He married twice, firstly to Maria Storlato, and following her death in 1240 to Valdrada of Sicily.
-Maria bore him three children: Lorenzo, who served as Doge from 1268 to 1275; the aforementioned Pietro, podestà of Padua; and a third son named Giovanni.
+Tiepolo married twice, firstly to Maria Storlato, and secondly to Valdrada of Sicily.
+Maria bore him four children: Lorenzo, who served as doge from 1268 to 1275; the aforementioned Pietro, podestà of Treviso; a third son named Giovanni, who was active as a military commander in the war against Frederick; and a daughter, also named Maria, who married into the Gradenigo family.
 Valdrada bore him two children, both young at the time of their father's death, and whose identities remain unknown.
 She outlived her husband by around three years.